-The famous Everglades Seafood Festival will be held February 12th -14th in historic Everglades City.
-51 YEARS this has been a popular traditional event.
-People come from all over southern Florida to hear great live music, eat delicious seafood, and browse among the craft booths while the kiddies enjoy the carnival rides.
+The famous Everglades Seafood Festival held every February in the historic Everglades City.
+For over 50 years this has been a popular traditional event.
+People come from all over Florida to hear great live music, eat delicious seafood, and browse among the craft booths while the kiddies enjoy the carnival rides.

 *Opening Ceremony each day